 It is agreed [by commentators] that in the phrase “am dead to the law,” the Law of Moses is referred to, and that the meaning is that Paul had become dead to that as a ground or means of justification.
 He acted as though it were not; or it ceased to have influence over him.
 A dead man is insensible to all around him.
 He hears nothing; sees nothing; and nothing affects him.
 So when we are said to be dead to anything, the meaning is, that it does not have an influence over us.
 In this sense Paul was dead to the Law of Moses.
 He ceased to observe it as a ground of justification.
 It ceased to be the grand aim and purpose of his life, as it had been formerly, to obey it.
 He had higher purposes than that, and truly lived to God. . . .

-Apparently, John Calvin’s Commentaries on the Bible similarly takes the position that Paul was saying he was not going to try to live by the Law, which could not provide eternal life, but as a result of his trust in Jesus Christ for eternal salvation, he was instead going to “live unto God,” which suggests that he intended to live by what he regarded as a higher standard, as we previously indicated.
+Apparently, John Calvin’s Commentaries on the Bible similarly takes the position that Paul was saying he was not going to try to live by the Law, which could not provide eternal life.
+Instead, as a result of his trust in Jesus Christ for eternal salvation, he was going to “live unto God,” which suggests that he intended to live by what he regarded as a higher standard, as we previously indicated.
 Calvin declares,